FAQ's

 What should I wear?

 This will depend on each workshop and you will be advised what to bring and wear via email before your workshop.
 Some workshops, like spoon carving and stool making for example, require closed-in shoes and you will be given a heavy duty apron to wear for the duration of the workshop.
-Our Tī Kōuka workshops can get messy so we recommend wearing old clothes or bringing an apron.
+Our weaving workshops can get messy so we recommend wearing old clothes or bringing an apron.

 What tikanga are observed when working with Tī Kōuka?

 Tī kōuka is taonga, a valued and prized resource, and is a form of life that is tupuna (an ancestor) to Māori.
-At Rekindle, we acknowledge mana whenua as Kāi Tahu, Kāi Tūāhuriri.
+We acknowledge mana whenua as Ngāi Tahu, Ngāi Tūāhuriri.
 We also acknowledge those who whakapapa to Waitaha and Kāti Māmoe, who are closely connected to this land.

 We use the name tī kōuka because it is its original name, and we observe elements of tikanga Māori when weaving with it here in Aotearoa.
 “How we prepare tī kōuka leaves” is a short video that gives some more insight to our approach to using local and indigenous materials in craft, as Tangata-Tiriti.